cloudfoundry/cc-api-v3-style-guide/README.md

 Filter query parameters **MUST** have names that conform to the acceptable [query parameter](#query-parameters) names.

-Filters **should** allow a client to request resources matching multiple values of by accepting the filter as an array.
+Filters **MUST** allow a client to request resources matching multiple values of by accepting the filter as an array.

-Filter parameters **should** be able to be combined with other filters on the same collection.
+Filter parameters **MUST** be able to be combined with other filters on the same collection.

 #### Example multiple value request